Life Sentence – Pure BS from Justice in Canada

 While I agree that life should mean the rest of one's life - in our country, and in this case - if he is given life and he probably will be, it will be 25 years.
 As I understand it, he will not be eligible for parole until the 25 yrs. is served.

-Yeah, but if a person committed the crime when he was 20, he would be eligible(and it is amazing who they find eligible anymore) for parole when he was 45 years old.
+Yeah, but if a person committed the crime when he was 20, he would be eligible(and it is amazing who they find eligible anymore8O) for parole when he was 45 years old.
 Hardly the end of his life by any stretch of the imagination.

 And I am pretty sure that I have seen cases where the parole eligibility would come long before 25 years.
-I am tired of seeing the justice system be geared towards the rights of the criminals rather than that of the victim's/victim's family(families).
+I am tired of seeing the justice system be geared towards the rights of the criminals rather than that of the victim's/victim's family(families).:-(

 pegger